HomeFC ORIGINALSWhy Classic Movie 'Breakfast At Tiffany's' Is Controversial

 Behind the glitz and glamour lies a movie that’s as controversial as it is iconic.
 So grab your pearls and pour yourself a martini, because we’re about to dive into the tangled web of Holly Golightly’s world and all its quirks.
 Apparently, the light-hearted classic hurt many hearts with its controversial depictions.

-Heavily Embedded Racism
+‘Breakfast At Tiffany’s’ Has Heavily Embedded Racism

 Mickey Rooney's racist portrayal of Mr. Yunioshi

 Okay, let’s address the elephant in the room, or should I say, the man in the window.
-The all-glam-packed, trend-setting, iconic 60s cinema had to have its own comedic relief and to 2010s cell phone hunters, it turned out to be a sloppily portrayed Japanese character.
+The all-glam-packed, trend-setting, iconic 60s cinema had to have its own comedic relief, and to 2010s cell phone hunters, it turned out to be a sloppily portrayed Japanese character.
 Mickey Rooney’s portrayal of Mr. Yunioshi is… cringe-worthy, to say the least.
 With his exaggerated accent, yellow face, and stereotypical mannerisms, it was a casting call that didn’t age as well as Hepburn’s little black dress, to put it mildly.

 Characters: Shades Of Grey

 Now, let’s talk about our protagonists—Holly Golightly and Paul Varjak.
-On the surface, they’re perfect for each other swan pair, with their eat-the-rich jobs and undeniable chemistry.
+On the surface, they’re a perfect for each other swan pair, with their eat-the-rich jobs and undeniable chemistry.
 But scratch beneath the surface, and you’ll find a whole lot of complexity.
-Holly Golightly, played by the incomparable Audrey Hepburn isn’t your typical leading lady.
+Holly Golightly, played by the incomparable Audrey Hepburn, isn’t your typical leading lady.
 She may be the epitome of chic, but she’s also a bit of a conundrum.
 Accepting money for companionship?
 Unwittingly aiding criminal activities?
 It’s all in a day’s work for our dear Holly.
-She comes off strong and a stark contrast to the ideal woman image of that time but looking from a keener point of view, she’s a combo pack of insecurity and attachment issues.
+She comes off strong and is a stark contrast to the ideal woman image of that time, but looking from a keener point of view, she’s a combo pack of insecurity and attachment issues.

-Holly Golightly The Icon
+Holly Golightly: The Icon

 Audrey Hepburn for 'Breakfast at Tiffany's' (Image: IMBD)

-Ah, yes, the age-old debate, Is Holly Golightly a feminist icon or a cautionary tale?
+Ah, yes, the age-old debate: Is Holly Golightly a feminist icon or a cautionary tale?
 On the one hand, she’s independent, stylish, and living life on her own terms.
 But on the other hand, she’s also a bit of a mess.
-Grappling with loneliness, insecurity, and a whole lot of emotional baggage, happens to the best of us.
+Grappling with loneliness, insecurity, and a whole lot of emotional baggage happens to the best of us.
 It’s a complex portrait of womanhood that’s both empowering and problematic, depending on who you ask.

 I have laid down the complexity and hours worth of debate surrounding this icon.
-Now if all of you Tumblr girls want a relatable boss lady, go ahead and paste her posters on your walls by all means but if you’re looking for a role model, dig a little more.
+Now, if all of you Tumblr girls want a relatable boss lady, go ahead and paste her posters on your walls by all means, but if you’re looking for a role model, dig a little more.

-So where does that leave us?
-Well, ‘Breakfast at Tiffany’s’ is a complicated masterpiece and I’ll admit that it holds a special place in my heart.
+So, where does that leave us?
+Well, ‘Breakfast at Tiffany’s’ is a complicated masterpiece, and I’ll admit that it holds a special place in my heart.
 But that doesn’t mean I’m blind to its flaws.
 By acknowledging the film’s controversies, whether it’s racism, the morally grey characters, or the extreme idealization of Holly’s lifestyle, we can engage in more meaningful discussions about representation, identity, and the ever-evolving landscape of cinema.

 Akshita Singh